Slender camels trailing slowly, with purpose, across desert-swept golden dunes, whilst moving deep into Morocco’s Sahara Desert…

 Finally, back in Merzouga breakfast awaited our return.

 Piling into the minibus once more, we headed back for the long journey to Marrakech.
 Over six-hundred kilometres during a slow journey, back over the Atlas Mountains.

 Dropped off with much chafing and famished after the long drive, gingerly we walked back through the Medina.
-Seeking our little Chez Fatima Bérbére restaurant to indulge in a splendid three-course scrumptious meal, is the mission.
+To seek our little Chez Fatima Bérbére restaurant and indulge in a splendid three-course scrumptious meal, is the mission.

 Only a brief rest in Marrakech, before continuing to Morocco’s imperial city, Fes.